prometheusresearch/rios/docs/source/assessment_specification.rst

 associated Matrix Field, and the value of that property is a `Value Collection Object`_ which contains the value(s) for the associated Column Objects.

-This object must contain a property for *every* Row Object defined in the corresponding Matrix Field Object in the Instrument Definition.
-The embedded Value Collection Objects must contain a property for *every* Column Object from the corresponding Matrix Field Object.
+This object must contain a property for **every** Row Object defined in the corresponding Matrix Field Object in the :doc:`Instrument Definition
+</instrument_specification>`.
+The embedded Value Collection Objects must
+contain a property for *every* Column Object from the corresponding Matrix Field Object.

 Metadata Collection Object